ShahjadAnsari/ShahjadAnsari/README.md

-- 👋 Hi, I’m @ShahjadAnsari
-- I'm currenty working on an open source code
+HI this is shahjad ansari
+🔭 I just launched my first course: Become A VS Code SuperHero!!
-- I'm currently learning everything
+🌱 I’m currently learning everything 🤣
-- 👀 I’m looking to collabarate with other content creaters
-- 💞️ 2022 goals
-- 📫 H
+👯 I’m looking to collaborate with other content creators 🥅 2022 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love to draw and play guitar / drums Spotify Playing 🎧